elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 Light is sensed by a simple light dependent resistor that is read out once a second.
 The light can be measured through some sheets of paper.

 ## Microcontroller
-I used a AtMega328@16Mhz on a Arduino Pro Mini PCB for the frist sender.
+I used a AtMega328@16Mhz on a Arduino Pro Mini PCB for the touch sender.
 It is small and can be made very power efficient when removing some parts (Power regulator, Power LED).
 The board can be powered directly by the CR2032 coin cells.
 For the second sender, I took a plain AtTiny85 with internal oscillator on a selfmade PCB.

 ![image](https://github.com/elRadish/artcom.github.io/blob/phygital/images/2016-7-26-Phygital/pcb.jpg)